extrange/personal-blog/docs/blog/posts/2022-02-27-my-computing-philosophy.md

 The program I use most frequently is the text editor, be it for programming or writing documents.
 Being able to type with just the keyboard, and not having to switch to the mouse for navigation allows me to focus more on what I am typing, and not having to think of reaching for my mouse.
 As a bonus, learning the Vim keybindings transfers naturally to other programs, such as Vim in Firefox, or the terminal file managers such as `ranger` and `nnn`, both of which feature Vim keybindings.

-Besides vanilla Vim, there are also other spin-off projects like [Neovim][neovim] and [SpaceVim][spacevim] which I'm considering learning.
+Besides vanilla Vim, there are also other spin-off projects like [Neovim][neovim] and [SpaceVim][spacevim].

-[Here][vim-tutorial] is a great tutorial I'm using to learn Vim.
+[Here][vim-tutorial] is a great tutorial I have used to learn Vim.

+I use VSCode with a Vim plugin for coding (rather than Vim or Neovim).
+The reason is that the plethora of features available in VSCode is hard to replicate in Neovim, at least not without extensive configuration changes, and I don't want to have another configuration file which I have to maintain when Vim/Neovim packages change.

 **Blue Light Filter: Flux/System Default**